andriantolie/eosc-commands/README.md

   ```
     eosc block <block_num_or_id>
   ```
-  - block_num_or_id: block number or block id of the block you want to query
+  - block_num_or_id: block number or block id of the block to be queried
 - Example:
     ```
     eosc block 21